mjschultz/django-tastefulpy/docs/python3.rst

 `hash randomization`_ is in effect, which means that the ordering of dictionaries is no longer consistent, even on the same platform.

-To mitigate this, Tastypie now tries to ensure that serialized data is sorted alphabetically.
+To mitigate this, Tastefulpy now tries to ensure that serialized data is sorted alphabetically.
 So if you were making string assertions, you'll need to update them for the new payloads.